-- If you see evidence of unacceptable or offensive material on WhatsApp, remember to take a screenshot or ask a parent/friend to take a photo of the screen.
-Show this evidence to a parent/guardian/staff member.
-You will need to provide a screenshot/photo to WhatsApp if reporting content to them. - Blocking If you block someone, they can no longer send you a message, however you will need to delete someone as a contact in your phone book if you don't want them to see your profile on WhatsApp. - SPAM If you receive a message from an unknown number, you will immediately be asked if you know this contact or if you would like to report it as spam.
+- Blocking If you block someone, they can no longer send you a message, however you will need to delete someone as a contact in your phone book if you don't want them to see your profile on WhatsApp. - SPAM If you receive a message from an unknown number, you will immediately be asked if you know this contact or if you would like to report it as spam.
 You should never accept or respond to find out who the message is from. - Privacy Settings To control who can find your profile picture and your status, or when you were last online, there are privacy settings that can be adjusted so either 'everyone' on WhatsApp can see your profile picture, just 'your contacts' which are the contacts in your phone book, or nobody.